 Frequently Asked Questions

-Regular newborn screening is a process that happens after a baby is born.
+Standard newborn screening is a process that happens after a baby is born.
 Before you leave the hospital or birthing center, a doctor or nurse pricks your baby’s heel with a needle to collect a few drops of blood.
-Then they send the blood to the North Carolina State Laboratory of Public Health to test for 50 health conditions.
+Then they send the blood to the North Carolina State Laboratory of Public Health to test for over 60 health conditions.

-Early Check is not the same as regular North Carolina newborn screening.
+Early Check is not the same as standard North Carolina newborn screening.
 This table shows the differences.

 Early Check